Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field: Introduction

 Now we introduce our main player: the finite central cover of a $p$-adic reductive group.
 Fix a positive integer $n$.
 Assume that $F^{\times}$ contains the subgroup of $n$-th roots of unity $\mu_{n}$ of cardinality $n$.
 Let $\wt{G}$ be an $n$-fold cover of $G$, which is a central extension of $G$ by $\mu_{n}$ as $\ell$-groups, that is,

 To proceed a general discussion, usually we need to restrict to some special $n$-fold covers.
 For instance, those covers constructed by Brylinski-Deligne \cite{brylinski2001central} are general enough to include most interesting covers, and concrete enough to make various specific calculations.
-So from now on we also assume $\wt{G}$ to be a so-called $n$-fold metaplectic cover, saying that, in this sense of this article, it arises from Brylinski-Deligne's construction.
+So from now on we also assume $\wt{G}$ to be a so-called $n$-fold metaplectic cover.
+In this article, by ``$n$-fold metaplectic cover" we mean an $n$-fold cover of $G$ arising from Brylinski-Deligne's construction (see Section \ref{sectionnfoldcover}).
 Also, in the discussion below we assume $\wt{G}$ to be tame, saying that $n$ is relatively prime to $p$.

 Like the previous case, the Bernstein decomposition is still valid (\emph{cf.} \cite{kaplan2022note})